 There are 14 Customer Support Centers and 6 Desktop Expertise Centers providing sources of Excellence and Expertise for DEC customers and prospects on a world wide basis.
 In addition, many of DEC's alliances and subsidiaries also have their own capabilities to provide sources of expertise.

-Due to the philosophy of account support, there should be a close relationship between the consulting services offered by DEC and other services and products offered by DEC.
-However, the consulting office has responded to contacts from some companies with activities that were not in support of DEC sales goals for equipment.
-There is an effort to control such contact more in the future.
+Due to the philosophy of account support, there is a close relationship between the consulting services offered by DEC and other services and products offered by DEC.